To build your best body and have your top performances, you need the ideal combination of training, diet, and recovery.

 It makes gaining muscle or losing fat much easier when you know what numbers you need to hit.

-I share a pizza with my wife almost every Friday or Saturday.
-Sometimes I get dangerous and have a brownie or a chocolate chip cookie.
+I share a pizza with my wife almost every Saturday.
+Sometimes I get dangerous and have a brownie or a chocolate chip cookie afterwards.

 Having 4 slices of pizza and a brownie or cookie once during the week has absolutely no impact on my physique or performance.